chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 may have no direct counterpart in an individual network and which strongly influence the way in which internetwork communication can take place.

-A typical packet switching network is composed of a set of computer resources called *hosts*, a set of one or more *packet switches*, and a collection of communication media that interconnect the packet switches.
+<span class="mark">A typical packet switching network is composed of a set
-Within each host, we assume that there exist *processes* which must communicate with processes in their own or other hosts.
+of computer resources called  hosts*, a set of one or more *packet switches*, and a collection of communication media that interconnect the packet switches.
+Within each host, we assume that there exist *processes* which must communicate with processes in their own or other hosts.</span>
 Any current definition of a process will be adequate for our purposes [13].
 These processes are generally the ultimate source and destination of data in the network.
 Typically, within an individual network, there exists a protocol for communication between any source and destination process.
 Only the source and destination processes require knowledge of this convention for communication to take place.
 Processes in two distinct networks would ordinarily use different protocols for this purpose.
 The ensemble of packet switches and communication media is called the *packet switching subnet*.
 Fig. 1 illustrates these ideas.